 Missing payments on student loans can severely impact your credit.
 However, the more time that passes, the less of an effect that these missed payments should have on your credit overall.

 Additionally, while student loan debt won’t ever go away, there could come a point where your creditors will stop trying to collect on your past-due loans.
-This limited period of time for lenders that lenders have to take you to court to recoup the debt is called a statute of limitations.
+This limited period that lenders have to take you to court to recoup the debt is called a statute of limitations.

 Here’s what you need to know about the statute of limitations on private student loans: